roeltje788/brum/README.md

 # Brum

 Brum is a RPKI deployment analysis tool.
-It's meant to analyse a zone file with ip-addresses.

 ## Workflow